NumericalMathematics/PositiveIntegrators.jl/docs/src/npzd_model_benchmark.md

      xlims = (10^-13, 1*10^0), xticks = 10.0 .^ (-13:1:0),
      ylims = (1*10^-6, 10^1), yticks = 10.0 .^ (-6:1:1), minorticks = 10)
 ```

-Again, the schemes behave quite similar and there is no superior performance of the higher-order schemes.

 Next, we compare `MPRK22(1.0)` and `MPRK43I(1.0, 0.5)` with second- and third-order schemes from [OrdinaryDiffEq.jl](https://docs.sciml.ai/OrdinaryDiffEq/stable/).